cephaske254/ecommerce_admin/README.md

 This application is an admin panel for [Ecommerce Client Side](https://github.com/cephaske254/ecomerce-frontend), and is powered by a Django Backend API available [Here](https://github.com/cephaske254/ecommerce-backend)

 ## Prerequisites
-This application is depends on a Django Backend API.
+This application depends on a Django Backend API.
 Visit this [Github Repo](https://github.com/cephaske254/ecommerce-backend) to install it.

 ---